 Saul J. Farber Dean and Chief Executive Officer

-A prolific and highly respected scientist, Dr. Grossman was awarded the Javits Neuroscience Investigator Award by the National Institutes of Health (NIH) in 1999 for his work on multiple sclerosis.
-He was a member (1995–2000) and chairman (1997–2000) of the Diagnostic Radiology Study Section at NIH, was appointed to the NIH’s National Advisory Council for Biomedical Imaging and Bioengineering (2003–2007), and, in 2004, became the first recipient of the American Society of Neuroradiology Education and the Research Foundation’s annual Outstanding Contributions in Research Award in recognition of lifelong accomplishment and consistent excellence in clinical neuroscience.
-In 2010, he received the International Society in Magnetic Resonance in Medicine’s (ISMRM) Gold Medal for his pioneering research in magnetic resonance in medicine and biology.
-In addition, he was named as a Distinguished Graduate of the University of Pennsylvania School of Medicine and was awarded an honorary doctorate from the University of Bordeaux, France.
+A prolific and highly respected scientist, Dr. Grossman was awarded the Javits Neuroscience Investigator Award by NIH in 1999 for his work on multiple sclerosis.
+He was a member (1995–2000) and chairman (1997–2000) of the Diagnostic Radiology Study Section at NIH, was appointed to NIH’s National Advisory Council for Biomedical Imaging and Bioengineering (2003–2007), and, in 2004, became the first recipient of the Outstanding Contributions in Research Award, given annually by the Foundation of the American Society of Neuroradiology in recognition of lifelong accomplishment and consistent excellence in clinical neuroscience.
+In 2010, he received the International Society for Magnetic Resonance in Medicine’s (ISMRM’s) Gold Medal for his pioneering research in magnetic resonance in medicine and biology.
+In addition, he was named a Distinguished Graduate of the University of Pennsylvania School of Medicine and was awarded an honorary doctorate from the University of Bordeaux, France.